Director

 Caitlyn LoMonte (she/her/hers) serves as the Director for Student Success, Education and Dialogue.
 Caitlyn earned her Bachelor of Arts in Women’s Studies and Bachelor of Science in Advertising from the University of Florida where she was a Machen Florida Opportunity Scholar.
 She served as an AmeriCorps VISTA at the University of Florida providing resources, support, and outreach to first generation college students and high risk high school students in the Gainesville, FL community before moving to Chicago, IL to pursue a Master of Arts in Women’s and Gender Studies from DePaul University.
 Caitlyn is passionate about social change, education, empowerment, and building a more inclusive campus together.

-Hanul Park
+Hanul Park Harvey

-Hanul Park (she/her) serves as the Student Success Program Coordinator for the Office of Inclusion Education.
+Hanul Park (she/her) serves as a Student Success Program Coordinator for the Office of Inclusion Education.
 Hanul earned her Bachelor of Music from the Peabody Institute of the Johns Hopkins University, a Master of Music from Yale University, and Post-Baccalaureate Diplomas in Music and Community Artist Fellowship from the Curtis Institute of Music.
 She is also passionate about equity in education and the arts, as well as equity in access to food and housing.

 Abbi Stickels

-Abbi Stickels (she/her/they/them) is an alumna of the University of Wisconsin-Madison, where she earned her Bachelor of Fine Arts in Dance and MS in Higher Education.
+Abbi Stickels (she/her or they/them) is an alumna of the University of Wisconsin-Madison, where she earned her Bachelor of Fine Arts in Dance and MS in Higher Education.
 Abbi serves as a Student Success Program Coordinator at the university, where she has developed a passion for student affairs and elevating a sense of belonging for all students on campus.
 Abbi is a versatile artist, practitioner, and researcher, with a primary focus on diversity, inclusion, and education in both dance and education.
 Balancing her roles as a freelance artist and an advocate for social justice, Abbi strives to unite communities, audiences, and perspectives, fostering a more inclusive and diverse society.

 Passionate about merging the worlds of art and advocacy, Abbi finds fulfillment in both disciplines and continually seeks opportunities to intertwine them, creating a space where creativity and equity intersect.